Tips To Save Money On Costly Medications

 There are generic medications that are cheaper and usually, but not always, accomplish the same outcome for the patient.

-Generic estrogen/estradiol in bulk can be as inexpensive as $10-$30 dollars per month, but usually needs to be taken twice daily.
+Generic estrogen/estradiol tablets in bulk can be as inexpensive as $10-$30 dollars per month, but usually needs to be taken twice daily.
 Generic progesterone (needed if there is a uterus) is around $20-$30 dollars per month.
 Some doses of medicines can be given in higher strength and then the tablet or the patch cut in half.

 Insurance coverage and medication prices are constantly changing.
 It is important to take charge of your coverage and maintain your awareness.
 Knowing the resources that are available to you as a patient will help to keep the prices of medications down and keep money in your pocket for other needs.